-Mechanism of action:
+Mechanism of action

 Quetiapine is an atypical antipsychotic agent.
-Quetiapine and the active human plasma metabolite, norquetiapine interacts with a broad range of neurotransmitter receptors.
-Quetiapine and norquetiapine exhibit affinity for serotonin (5HT2) and dopamine D1 and D2 receptors.
-It is this combination of receptor antagonism with a higher selectivity for 5HT2 relative to dopamine D2 receptors which is believed to contribute to the clinical antipsychotic properties and low extrapyramidal side effect (EPS) liability of quetiapine compared to typical antipsychotics.
-Quetiapine has no affinity for the norepinephrine transporter (NET) and low affinity for the serotonin 5HT1A receptor, whereas norquetiapine has high affinity for both.
-Inhibition of NET and partial agonist action at 5HT1A sites by norquetiapine may contribute to SEROQUEL's therapeutic efficacy as an antidepressant.
-Quetiapine and norquetiapine have high affinity at histaminergic and adrenergic alpha1 receptors and moderate affinity at adrenergic alpha2 receptors.
-Quetiapine also has low or no affinity for muscarinic receptors, while norquetiapine has moderate to high affinity for several muscarinic receptor subtypes which may explain anticholinergic (muscarinic) effects.
+Quetiapine and the active human plasma metabolite, norquetiapine interacts with a broad spectrum of neurotransmitter receptors.
+Quetiapine and norquetiapine exhibits affinity for serotonin (5HT2) and dopamine D_1 and D_2 receptors.
+It is this combination of receptor antagonism with a higher selectivity for 5HT2 relative to dopamine D_2 receptors which is believed to contribute to the clinical antipsychotic properties and low extrapyramidal side effect (EPS) liability of quetiapine compared to typical antipsychotics.
+Quetiapine has no affinity for the norepinephrine transporter (NET) and low affinity for the serotonin 5HT{1A} receptor, whereas norquetiapine has high affinity for both.
+Inhibition of NET and partial agonist action at 5HT{1A} sites by norquetiapine may contribute to quetiapine's therapeutic efficacy as an antidepressant.
+Quetiapine and norquetiapine have high affinity for histaminergic and adrenergic alpha-1 receptors, while norquetiapine has low or no affinity for muscarinic receptors, while norquetiapine has moderate to high affinity for several muscarinic receptor subtypes which may explain anti-cholinergic (muscarinic) effects.

-Pharmacodynamic effects:
+Pharmacodynamic effects

 Quetiapine is active in tests for antipsychotic activity, such as conditioned avoidance.
-It also reverses the action of dopamine agonists, measured either behaviourally or electrophysiologically, and elevates dopamine metabolite concentrations, a neurochemical index of dopamine $D_2$ receptor blockade.
+It also reverses the action of dopamine agonists, measured either behaviourally or electrophysiologically, and elevates dopamine metabolite concentrations, a neurochemical index of dopamine D_2 receptor blockade.

 In pre-clinical tests predictive of EPS, quetiapine is unlike typical antipsychotics and has an atypical profile.
-Quetiapine does not produce dopamine D2 receptor supersensitivity after chronic administration.
-Quetiapine produces only weak catalepsy at effective dopamine D2 receptor blocking doses.
+Quetiapine does not produce dopamine D_2 receptor supersensitivity after chronic administration.
+Quetiapine produces only weak catalepsy at effective dopamine D_2 receptor blocking doses.
 Quetiapine demonstrates selectivity for the limbic system by producing depolarisation blockade of the A10 mesolimbic but not the A9 nigrostriatal dopamine-containing neurones following chronic administration.
 Quetiapine exhibits minimal dystonic liability in haloperidol-sensitised or drug-naive Cebus monkeys after acute and chronic administration.

-Clinical efficacy:
+Clinical efficacy

-Clinical trials have demonstrated that SEROQUEL is effective when given twice a day.
-This is further supported by data from a positron emission tomography (PET) study which identified that 5HT2 and D2 receptor occupancy are maintained for up to 12 hours after dosing with quetiapine.
+Clinical trials have demonstrated that Quetiapine is effective when given twice a day.
+This is further supported by data from a positron emission tomography (PET) study which identified that $5HT_2$ and D_2 receptor occupancy are maintained for up to 12 hours after dosing with quetiapine.